juditllor/juditllor/README.md

 My objective is to learn new things related to data and innovation!

 ## 💼 Experience
+- Data Scientist at [Roche - Barcelona, Spain]
+- Data Scientist at [Fitizens - Madrid, Spain]
+- HRBP at [Danone - Barcelona, Spain]
 - Business Conusltant and Accountant at [Ros Companys Associats, SL - Manresa (Barcelona), Spain]
-- International Sales and Accountant at [Fainplast, SL - Igualada (Barcelona), Spain]
+- International Marketing and Accountant at [Fainplast, SL - Igualada (Barcelona), Spain]
-- HRBP at [Danone - Barcelona, Spain]

 ## 🎓 Certifications